nenceh/3311-lab-3/README.md

   <br>

-  My second diagram implements the Builder design pattern, where the ShapeFactory class supports the common building process of a “shape” and the Shape class is an interface with declared methods.
+  My second diagram implements the Builder design pattern, where the <i>ShapeFactory</i> class supports the common building process of a “shape” and the <i>Shape</i> class is an interface with declared methods.
 Although this diagram allows the creation of different representations of “shapes” in the same constructive way, by having an interface, it means the classes implementing it will each need complete concrete methods written separately.
-As Square, Rectangle and Circle implement from the Shape interface, they cannot use or reference from a parent class, and I feel this does not have the same level of object-oriented design as the first diagram.
+As <i>Square</i>, <i>Rectangle</i> and <i>Circle</i> implement from the <i>Shape</i> interface, they cannot use or reference from a parent class, and I feel this does not have the same level of object-oriented design as the first diagram.
 In addition, the first diagram seems more user-friendly as viewers can clearly identify the object-oriented approach I took.
-Viewers can also clearly see which classes have the Singleton design pattern by identifying the private constructors, static references, and public getInstance() methods.
+Viewers can also clearly see which classes have the Singleton design pattern by identifying the private constructors, static references, and public <i>getInstance()</i> methods.

   <br>

   <h3><strong> Implementation </strong> </h3>

   The algorithm I used to sort the areas of the shapes in increasing order is a simple Selection sort algorithm.
 The algorithm for Selection sort sorts an array or list by continuously finding the minimum element from the list and places the element at beginning of the list.
-I decided to use Selection sort because it is very simple to implement and for viewers to understand.
+I decided to use Selection sort because it is very simple to implement and easy for viewers to understand.

   <br>